jzw2/rust-capr/docs/main.typ

 Another potential inconvenience is the the dependence on HFST.
 Though it is not necessarily bad, I think there some things that could be done better.
 For instance it forces a server client architctue, meaning the linguist is forced to install something, or the have to rent out a server that transduces the thing for everyone or they have to like the things blah blah you know you just want liek a simple web page that does everytig locally.
 You got a no click install just go to a webpage and bam you are there.

 You also have to learn HFST, which I guess its not bad, but i does require some getting used to.
 The concatenation must still be done manually and the it's also just like you hvae to type in code and whatever.
 It would be nicer if there was somehting more visual and like you doesn't work as bad.
+And it's also slightly annnoying you have to click transduce and it like take a second to switch everyihtng.
+And yeah

 == Project Desciption

+The project can be thought of as a miniature version of Capr.

+Basically my version of a webapp that is slightly buggy and kind of doesn't really work.

+However it does work for very simple stuff and has a somewhat more visual user interface.

-The project is made using rustfst @rustfst, which is a rust language port of the C++ library @openfst.
+The backend is written in rust for the memes and becuase rust is fast and stuff and I don't lke c++.
+The project is made using rustfst @rustfst, which is a rust language port of the C++ library OpenFst.  @openfst The core functionality has been implemented in rustfst, but certain features had to be implemented that were already implemented in openfst.

+Additoinally Rustfst is a rather low level library.
+In comparison to Capr, which depended on Hfst, some impelmentation details had to be reimplemented in the Rust library that had already came for free with Hfst.

+The most important of this is the replace operator.
+The replace operator is surprisingly non trivial.  @karttunen1997replace

+The code for the replace is essentially translated from Hfst's open source code.
+The rust implementation only implements a subset of Hfst's replace operator.
+It lacks the parallel replacement operator and also the various down up thing whatever and only the does the up replacement.

 The project tries to provide a similar function to hfst @hfst.